dchristian3188/dchristian3188.github.io/_posts/2017-05-16-Introduction to PowerShell Classes.md

 layout: post
 title: Introduction To PowerShell Classes
 ---
-This is going to be the first in a series of posts regrading classes.
+This is going to be the first in a series of posts regarding classes.
 I want to talk more about DSC and especially some of the cool things you can do with class based resources.
-Before we get to the advance use cases, we need to cover the basics.
+Before we get to the advanced use cases, we need to cover the basics.
 **The Good Stuff**: An introduction to PowerShell classes.
 <!-- TOC -->